Robert Toombs House in Washington, Georgia

 Local Secrets: Four Great Stops from Those in the Know

 There are vacationers, and then there are travelers.
 Travelers seek out locals to tell them the secret spots reserved only for those in the know.
-We asked Georgia locals their favorite neighborhood secrets, and here is what we found.
+We asked Georgia locals their favorite neighborhood secrets, and here are four we found.

 You may go to Bob's Brick Oven for the homemade sourdough crusted pizza with a dizzying array of fresh ingredients and combinations (which earned a spot on 2016's 100 Plates Locals Love list), but you’ll leave raving about the homemade ice cream.